-This post is the 4th part of a mini-series titled “Thinking Like An Architect”.
-They don’t need to be read in order but I encourage you to start with Part 1: Famous Architects Sketch
+This post is the 4th part of a mini-series titled “Think Like An Architect”.
+They don’t need to be read in order, but I encourage you to start with Part 1: Famous Architects Sketch

 One of my more popular articles is titled Don’t get locked up into avoiding lock-in, hosted on Martin Fowler’s site (an edited version is also part of my book Cloud Strategy).
 The key premise of that article is that lock-in isn’t an absolute property but has many nuances.
 To set the stage, I decomposed the notion of lock-in into the following aspects: vendor lock-in, product lock-in, version lock-in, architecture lock-in, platform lock-in, skill lock-in, legal lock-in, and mental lock-in.
 You might think of additional ways in which one can be locked-in, but the result is clear: being locked in is not a binary, one-or-zero, black-or-white condition.
 There are many shades of gray.
 And seeing these shades is one way architects think and bring value.

 Once you realize that things aren’t binary, your decision process changes.
 Rather than arguing between two opposing positions, you are now looking for the optimum on a spectrum of options.
 On one hand, this approach makes things more difficult: proclaiming “we must avoid lock-in” is much easier than actually considering which type of lock-in should be reduced up to which extent.
 But, seeing the option space as a continuum also allows for compromise and can help avoid the debate whether green or blue is the better color (or cylinder vs. circle for that matter).